EliaStocco/multi-dimensional-vector/README.md

 // 2D index
 std::array<index_t,2> i2 = {1,0};
 ```
-and then you have different equivalent ways to speicify the element to get or to set:
+and then you have different equivalent ways to specify the element to get or to set:
 - 1D array
 ```cpp
 //The following are equivalent (1D matrix)